• Introduction & Guide

 Selected Artworks

-The Adoration of the Kings and Shepherds (centre); The Annunciation (wings), first version originally intended for St Paul's church, Brighton, but a second version was painted for them (The Annunciation and the Adoration of the Magi)
+Adoration of the Kings (King in armour, model Ciamelli.) and Shepherds (centre); The Annunciation (wings, Adoration of the Kings, Adoration of the Magi altarpiece) triptych first version originally intended for St Paul's church, Brighton, but a second version was painted for them (The Annunciation and the Adoration of the Magi)

 A study of a Head and shoulders of a Girl in profile facing right c.
 1861